hallowauth/hallow/terraform/README.md

 - `lambda_s3_bucket`: Name of an S3 bucket containing the Hallow Lambda `.zip`
 - `lambda_s3_key`: Name of the key in the S3 bucket containing the Hallow Lambda `.zip`
+- `dns`: Optional settings to create and associate a custom domain name with the Hallow API Gateway endpoint
+  - `zone_id`: The ID of the Route 53 zone in which to create DNS records
+  - `domain`: The fully-qualified domain name for the Hallow API endpoint

 ## Outputs